pepperlabs/docs/content/en/security/authentication.md

 ### Override Resolve Method

-Add `setRegisterResolve` method in Pepper `User` class. `$args` and `$user` arguments are available. the return of this method should be user class instance.
+Add `setRegisterResolve` method in Pepper `User` class. `$args` and `$user` arguments are available.
+The return of this method should be a user class instance.

 ```php
 <?php